-The campaign was recognized in the Colgate (Hill’s parent company) annual report with building the oral care category for pets.
+The campaign was recognized in the Colgate (Hill’s parent company) annual report for building the oral care category for pets.

-Dental care is still celebrated during National Pet Dental Health Month.
-It is now a well established protocol of almost every veterinary practice and dental products are a mainstay of the pet products industry – and the sector continues to grow.
+Dental care is still celebrated by the AVMA and throughout veterinary medicine during National Pet Dental Health Month.
+It is now a well-established protocol of almost every veterinary practice and dental product are a mainstay of the pet products industry – and the sector continues to grow.
 Keeping their pet’s teeth healthy and having a healthy smile is now an accepted practice for pet owners.

 The campaign led to corporate work with Hill’s Pet Nutrition and securing many more clients in veterinary medicine including then Fort Dodge Animal Health and a pet insurance client.
 After years of focusing on several other industries, the reception to the campaign led me to remain working with veterinarians and my ultimate decision to start my own agency with another veterinary medicine product for then Fort Dodge Animal Health.
 To be continued…